'We want artists still performing' - Taoiseach would like to see venues staying open

 Culture Minister Catherine Martin acknowledged the pressure the industry is under, speaking alongside the Taoiseach and Tánaiste Leo Varadkar at Dublin Castle.

-“I absolutely understand it is not financially viable for them to be at 50% capacity, but that’s the public health advice.
+“I absolutely understand it is not financially viable for them to be at 50 per cent capacity, but that’s the public health advice.

 “So my focus is on now getting supports in place, a scheme that means they can keep their doors open even at reduced capacity.
 I’d hope to be in a position to announce something in the coming days on that,” she said.